GioveDev/Benz-Bot/Readme.txt

 Install python
 Install ffmpeg and make it usable systemwide (Windows: Add to path Environment variable) (Linux: i don't fucking know, you should know how to use something systemwide)

+Create a file called .env inside the same folder as BenzBot V2.py, copy the following inside and get the token from #coding

+# .env
+DISCORD_TOKEN=Token Comes Here!

-Open the .env and put the key from #coding there pip install all necessary dependencies
+pip install all necessary dependencies

 then run this line: